Customers want their deliveries to arrive on time. That, of course, is no surprise.

 Give your customers what they want!
 That’s the best way to keep your customers happy, and keeping customers happy is the best way to ensure your customers remain your customers and don’t wander off to one of your competitors.

 Arriving on time can be difficult.
-Many businesses still plan routes with pen and paper, which can get you into all sorts of trouble.
+Many businesses still plan routes with pen and paper or use a free route planner like Apple Maps or Google Maps, which can get you into all sorts of trouble.
 First of all, it takes forever, especially if you’re dealing with a lot of customers and multiple drivers.

 Secondly, even after all that work, there are just so many factors at play (traffic, construction, one-way streets, turn-only lanes, and much more) that your drivers might not even arrive on time.